 If your device won’t boot or the standard restore process won’t work properly when you try it from iTunes, you’ll need to use recovery mode to fix your device.
 Ensure iTunes is open on your computer before beginning this process.

 To enter recovery mode, you’ll first need to turn off your device completely.
 Press and hold the power button and slide to turn it off.
 If the device isn’t responding, press and hold the power and home buttons at the same time for a few seconds to turn it off.
+(In the case of the iPhone 7, press and hole the power button and the volume down button.)

 Next, connect your device’s USB cable to your computer.
 Press and hold the home button until the “Connect to iTunes” screen appears — you’ll see a connector pointing at an iTunes icon.
 You can now release the button.
 If you don’t see this screen and the device just boots normally, try the process again.
 Ensure you hold down the home button until the screen appears.